-Both the recipient of the behavior and the respondent have a right to be accompanied by one support person of their choosing during the conduct process, except during deliberations.
+Both the reporting party and the responding party have a right to be accompanied by one support person of their choosing during the conduct process, except during deliberations.

 The support person may be a friend, mentor, family member, attorney or any other person a party chooses; however, the support person cannot be someone who may be called as a witness.
 The role of the support person is to serve as an advisor.
 The support person may be present at interviews and any other proceedings the student attends but may not speak on behalf of the advisee.
 The parties are expected to ask and respond to questions on their own behalf.
 Support persons may confer quietly with their advisees or in writing as necessary, as long as they do not disrupt the process.